codedecay/trendingBot_2/README.md

 The GUI is intuitive and the code commented in detail.
 In any case, some clarifications might be required:

 * It relies on CSV files for I/O (i.e., "inputs.csv" and "outputs.csv").
 Regarding "inputs.csv": it can have as many columns and rows as required; the first row is for column names; all the rows have to have the same number of columns (i.e., commas); commas are escaped when included between quotes (e.g., `"col1,col2", col3` represents 2 columns).
 * It accepts non-numerical inputs (i.e., categorical and date/time).
-The user will be prompted about what to do for each non-numerical column.
+The user will be prompted what to do for each non-numerical column.
-* The user can input the expected accuracy level, that is: what thresholds should be considered while analysing potential trends (e.g., high expected accuracy means that only fits delivering a very low error would be considered).
+* The user can input the expected accuracy level, that is: thresholds to be considered while analysing potential trends (e.g., high expected accuracy means that only fits delivering a very low error are considered).
 * Additionally to the output file (i.e., "outputs.csv"), all the results are displayed in the GUI.
 There is also a calculation functionality allowing the user to test all the output solutions.

 Recommendations of use
 ----------------------

+Since the first moment, trendingBot was created as a helping tool for numerical modellers.
+Although it has become quite powerful (its potential growth is virtually unlimited), its goal hasn't changed at all: it should only be used by experienced analysts.

+Some ideas to bear in mind:
+* "No trend was found" is as valid as any other output.
+Test this program only with datasets including variables (i.e., columns) expected to have some kind of relationship.
+* Even under the most permissive conditions (i.e., `Expected accuracy` -> `Low`), trendingBot looks only for reasonably solid trends.
+* The outliers-detection and out-of-sample understanding capabilities of the current version are still too limited (see Further work section).
+In any case, no extrapolation should be performed in any case, that is: no model should be used with values outside the minimum/maximum thresholds for each variable of the training set.
+* The weakest point of this approach will always be the computational expense/time requirements.
+You should always try to minimise this problem by accounting for a number of variables (i.e., columns) and cases (i.e., rows) as low as possible.
+Estimation of time requirements:

 TODO